plone/volto/docs/source/configuration/settings-reference.md

 ---
 myst:
   html_meta:
-    'description': 'This is a summary of all the Volto configuration options and what they control.'
+    "description": "This is a summary of all the Volto configuration options and what they control."
-    'property=og:description': 'This is a summary of all the Volto configuration options and what they control.'
+    "property=og:description": "This is a summary of all the Volto configuration options and what they control."
-    'property=og:title': 'Settings reference guide'
+    "property=og:title": "Settings reference guide"
-    'keywords': 'Volto, Plone, frontend, React, configuration, settings, reference'
+    "keywords": "Volto, Plone, frontend, React, configuration, settings, reference"
 ---

 # Settings reference guide